Riding Lessons at Palladia

 We offer lessons for brand-new students through advanced riders, with an emphasis on strong foundations of horsemanship.

-Whether it’s your first time on a horse or you’re looking to advance your riding skills, riding lessons at Palladia Farm are exactly what you need to become an exceptional rider.
-Lessons are available on our school horses as well as student-owned or leased horses, and are tailored to your level of comfort, riding experience, and goals.
+Whether it’s your first time on a horse or you’re looking to advance your riding skills, lessons at Palladia will help you become a better rider.
+Lessons are available to riders who don’t own their own horses through our Riding School.
+Each lesson is tailored to your level of comfort, riding experience, and goals.

-At Palladia, we believe that horseback riding and competition teaches more than just skill in the arena or over fences.
-Learning to work with horses teaches trust, patience, and dedication.
-Through the relationships you’ll build with other students, your trainers, and the horses themselves, you’ll learn sportsmanship and teamwork as well.
+At Palladia, we believe that horseback riding and competition create more than just good riding skills.
+Working with horses creates trust, patience, and dedication.
+The relationships you’ll build with other students, your trainers, and the horses themselves will also teach you sportsmanship and teamwork.

-Below you’ll find a list of equipment and some recommended places of where they are available to purchase.
-If you have any questions about the equipment you’ll need for your lessons, please feel free to contact us.
+Below you’ll find a list of equipment that is required and/or recommended.
+If you have any questions about equipment, please email us.

 ASTM/SEI Approved Riding Helmet

 A properly fitting, ASTM/SEI approved riding helmet is mandatory, because your safety while riding is our number one priority.
 The better a helmet fits, the more protection you have in the event of a fall from the horse.
-As ASTM/SEI approved helmets can now be purchased for as little as $40, they are readily available to all riders.
-You can find ASTM/SEI approved helmets at Dover Saddlery (located off of IL-137 in Libertyville) and other venues online, though we recommend going to a tack shop in-person for this purchase.
-Having a knowledgable salesperson fit you or your child will ensure the best fit, and therefore best protection.
+You can buy an approved helmet at Dover Saddlery (located off of IL-137 in Libertyville) and at Saddlers Row in Lake Zurich, IL.
+You cannot buy a riding helmet online, as having an expert confirm its correct fit is crucial to your child’s safety.
 When buying a helmet, look for an “ASTM/SEI” tag inside of the helmet, which guarantees its function as protective headgear and not just as a decorative headcovering.
+You cannot ride at Palladia with helmets designed for other sports.

 Riding Breeches